|

 If you’re familiar with the film The Stepford Wives, you may recall the pet, Robo Dog 3000.
 That robotic dog and similar creations have influenced the development of new and increasingly more realistic and sophisticated robot toys, often designed for children.
 Many of these innovative robots have taken on the form of dogs, cats, and rabbits–child-friendly critters that are possibly equally beloved by adults.

-Manufacturers are driven by the goal to create robots with a tremendous degree of realism.
+Manufacturers are driven by the goal of creating robots with a tremendous degree of realism.
 These aren’t the waddling, battery-operated $10 toys of past decades.
 They are complex robotic creations that simulate the existence of an animal like a dog, and they’re not only finding their way into luxury toy stores—they have an important therapeutic function to play in the treatment of certain health conditions.
 Though it may seem like robotic pets are still a thing of the future, that future is already here and helping people who suffer from serious medical conditions.

 Robot Toys Advance

 Simple battery-operated children’s toys have been popularly produced since the middle of the last century.
-Most people have seen mass-produced toys with their plastic parts and “batteries not included” labels at major chain toy stores and big box stores.
+Most people have seen mass-produced toys with plastic parts and “batteries not included” labels at major chain toy stores and big box stores.
 In fact, these simple toys continue to sell well for their intended audience: young children.

 Over the years, though, manufacturers with the help of robotics and software engineers have worked to advance simple toys that mimic animals.
 Driven by the increased realism of video games, robot creators have borrowed futuristic concepts and transformed them into reality.
 And their uses aren’t merely for play.